artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

 - [ ] Make a PR to an Artsy repo.
 - [ ] Ask an engineer for help getting set up with an AWS account.
 They can find instructions on creating your account [here](https://github.com/artsy/potential/wiki/Platform-FAQ#add-a-new-aws-user).
+- [ ] Update your Slack profile with new personal info such as Github and AWS usernames.
 - [ ] Follow the instructions in https://github.com/artsy/hokusai to get set up with hokusai.
 - [ ] Successfully open a gravity staging and production console